Neupogen®, G-CSF/granulocyte-colony stimulating factor (There may be other brand names for this medication.)

-How is Filgrastim Administered?
+How is Filgrastim Given?

 How Does it Work?

-Side effects of radiation and many chemotherapy drugs can damage your bone marrow (temporarily) and decrease production of these blood cells.
-Therefore, people receiving some cancer therapies can be more susceptible to infection, fatigue, and bleeding problems.
-G-Cafés are made to stimulate your bone marrow to produce more white blood cells, specifically, granulocyte/neutrophils, and help reduce your risk for infection.
+Blood cells begin in the bone marrow, the spongy center inside many of your bones.
+Chemotherapy and radiation treatments can damage your bone marrow and temporarily decrease the production of blood cells.
+A decrease in white blood cells can make you more susceptible to infection.
+Filgrastim stimulates your bone marrow to produce more white blood cells and help reduce your risk of infection.